 And its damage to plants matters more than we think.
 Not only does glyphosate interfere with plants’ ability to absorb nutrients from soil, but it also acts as an antibiotic that kills certain good bacteria – critical to the health of both soil and our digestive system.

-Needless to say, it’s time to play closer attention to what we eat.
+It’s time to pay closer attention to what we eat.

 Glyphosate Products to Avoid

 As well as EWG, a handful of NGOs like Moms Across America, Food Democracy Now!, and The Detox Project have tested a variety of products for glyphosate.
 Based on their reports, here are just a few types of foods and examples of brands that have tested positive:

 - Granola by Quaker, KIND, Back to Nature, Nature Valley